WebAssembly/interface-types/proposals/host-bindings/Overview.md

 Exports have the property that they need to be able to allocate Table slots for incoming objects or linear memory for raw data.

-For raw data like UTF8_STRING, ARRAY_BUFFER, etc. the index of an ALLOC_MEM function for incoming, and FREE_MEM function for outgoing data is used to give the WebAssembly module the opportunity to manage the linear memory.
+For raw data like STRING, ARRAY_BUFFER, etc. the index of an ALLOC_MEM function for incoming, and FREE_MEM function for outgoing data is used to give the WebAssembly module the opportunity to manage the linear memory.